Life after death: A guide to donating your organs in Singapore once you die

 1. Brain

-The brain can be donated for research, ideally within 24 hours after death, to help doctors’ understanding of neurological disorders and treatment.
+Can be donated for research, ideally within 24 hours of death, to help doctors’ understanding of neurological disorders and treatment.

 2. Trachea